jvino/cluster-hpc-gpu-guides/docs/job_submission/k8s-jobs.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  `kubectl describe pod <podName>`

-- Check logs from the pod (only available after the container starts running):
+- Check logs from the pod (only available after the container has started running; shows the standard output and error streams of the software running inside the container, useful for debugging and viewing runtime logs):

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  `kubectl logs <podName>`